What Has Changed?

 In the past, copyrighted works were held for a 75-year copyright protection term.

 In 1998, Congress extended the copyright term for 20 years to works written between 1923 and 1977.
 This hold prevented specific titles from being released as public domain literature.

 Congress placed this hold on these titles based on pressure from Disney.
 Disney wanted to keep their Mickey Mouse Steamboat Willy cartoon out of the public domain.
 This gave these works, a 95-year copyright protection term.

 Disney faces the imminent release of the first Micky Mouse cartoon in 2024 – that is – unless another extension is granted to Disney to protect their copyright.

 Since 1978, copyrighted works are protected for the term of the author’s life plus an additional 70 years.
 Time will tell what happens to public domain releases after 2024.

 What Newly Released Public Domain Literature Means for Teachers

 This is great news for teachers!

-In addition to the written works, musical works from composers such as Louis Armstrong, Irving Berlin, George Gershwin, John Phillip Sousa, and many other artists have also been released for public domain use.
-This could be great news not only for literature teachers but for school music and band teachers as well.
+In addition to written works, there are also musical works in this release.
+Artists such as Louis Armstrong, Irving Berlin, George Gershwin, John Phillip Sousa, and many others are also now available for public domain use.